Suppression of the elastic scattering cross section for 17Ne + 208Pb system: Introduction

-This implies that the projectile can be facilely separated into the core nuclei and valence nucleon(s) by the Coulomb interaction and/or the nuclear interaction with the target nuclei.
-Consequently, the flux toward the elastic scattering channel is strongly diminished because of this strong breakup effect.
-This phenomenon is particularly prominent in $^{11}$Li and $^{11}$Be projectiles with valence neutron(s), as depicted in Fig.~3 of Ref.~\cite{Cube12} and Fig.~1 of Ref.~\cite{piet10}.
-However, in case of $^{8}$B and $^{17}$F projectiles with a valence proton, this phenomenon is not observed clearly.
-Indeed, as shown in Fig.~6 of Ref.~\cite{yang13}, the quasielastic scattering data of $^{8}$B + $^{\textrm{Nat}}$Pb system were very similar to those of $^{7}$Be + $^{\textrm{Nat}}$Pb system at $E_{\textrm{lab}}$/$V_{B}$ $\approx$ 3.
-Here $E_{\textrm{lab}}$/$V_{B}$ denotes the ratio of between the incident beam energy ($E_{\textrm{lab}}$) and the Coulomb barrier energy ($V_{B}$).
-This signifies that the breakup effect on elastic scattering is not substantially large in the nuclear reaction of the proton-rich nuclei, as reported in Ref.~\cite{yang13}.
+This implies that the projectile can be easily separated into core nuclei and valence nucleons (s) via Coulomb and/or nuclear interactions with the target nuclei.
+Consequently, the flux toward the elastic scattering channel is significantly diminished because of this strong breakup effect.
+This phenomenon is particularly prominent in $^{11}$Li and $^{11}$Be projectiles with valence neutron(s), as shown in Fig.~3 of Ref.~\cite{Cube12} and Fig.~1 of Ref.~\cite{piet10}.
+However, this phenomenon is not observed clearly for the $^{8}$B and $^{17}$F projectiles with valence protons.
+As shown in Fig. ~6 of Ref.~\cite{yang13}, the quasielastic scattering data of the $^{8}$B + $^{\textrm{nat}}$Pb system are significantly similar to those of the $^{7}$Be + $^{\textrm{nat}}$Pb system at $E_{\textrm{lab}}$/$V_{B}$ $\approx$ 3.
+Here, $E_{\textrm{lab}}$/$V_{B}$ denotes the ratio between the incident beam energy ($E_{\textrm{lab}}$) and the Coulomb barrier energy ($V_{B}$).
+This indicates that the breakup effect on elastic scattering is not substantial in the nuclear reaction of the proton-rich nuclei, as reported in Ref.~\cite{yang13}.

-These facts raise the question of why the suppression of the elastic scattering cross-sections fails to occur in the collision process between the heavy targets and proton-rich projectiles such as $^{8}$B and $^{17}$F nuclei.
-One hypothesis to interpret this question is the shielding effect~\cite{lian00,he20}.
-Fundamentally, the valence proton in $^{8}$B and $^{17}$F projectiles is repelled by the target nuclei.
-However, unlike valence neutrons, in the case of valence protons, they are strongly pushed back by the Coulomb repulsion from the target nucleus, causing them to effectively hide behind the heavier core nucleus.
-This results in a shielding effect where the influence from the target nucleus is diminished.
-Consequently, the breakup reaction cross-sections do not constitute a large proportion, as listed in Table II of Ref.~\cite{heo22}.
-This is in contrast to the phenomenon observed in $^{11}$Li and $^{11}$Be projectiles, which lack this shielding effect due to the presence of valence neutrons~\cite{fern15}.
+This raises the question of why the suppression of the elastic scattering cross sections fails to occur in the collision process between the heavy targets and proton-rich projectiles, such as $^{8}$B and $^{17}$F nuclei.
+One hypothesis for interpreting this phenomenon is the shielding effect~\cite{lian00,he20}.
+Fundamentally, the valence protons in $^{8}$B and $^{17}$F projectiles are repelled by the target nuclei.
+However, unlike valence neutrons, valence protons are strongly pushed back by Coulomb repulsion from the target nucleus, causing them to effectively hide behind the heavier core nucleus.
+This results in a shielding effect, in which the influence of the target nucleus is diminished.
+Consequently, the breakup reaction cross sections do not constitute a large proportion, as listed in Table II of Ref.~\cite{heo22}.
+This is in contrast to the phenomenon observed in $^{11}$Li and $^{11}$Be projectiles, in which the shielding effect is absent because of the presence of valence neutrons~\cite{so16,fern15}.